Nuclei-Software/nuclei-linux-sdk/README.md

 * If you have a lot of changes in uboot or linux, please directly change code in it.

+> From commit 6507c68 on, the spmp will be bypassed(done in code as below) when tee is present(checked mcfg_info csr).
 > If you have enabled TEE feature(sPMP module included), you need to configure spmp csr registers
 > as this commit https://github.com/Nuclei-Software/opensbi/commit/1d28050d01b93b6afe590487324b663c65a2c429 .
 > Then you will be able to boot up linux kernel, otherwise the init process will fail.